Christopher Wren

 Sir Christopher Wren was a renowned English architect, astronomer, mathematician, and physicist who played a crucial role in rebuilding the City of London after the Great Fire in 1666.
 He is best known for designing St Paul's Cathedral, regarded as his masterpiece, and several other notable buildings across England.

-About Christopher Wren
+About the Christopher Wren

 The principal creative responsibility for a number of the churches is now more commonly attributed to others in his office, especially Nicholas Hawksmoor.
 Other notable buildings by Wren include the Royal Hospital Chelsea, the Old Royal Naval College, Greenwich, and the south front of Hampton Court Palace.